 When Isaiah wrote this, it was unheard of for a Gentile to seek God.
 This is speaking of the Lord Jesus Christ and His church.
 The church is primarily made up of Gentile converts.
 He (Jesus), set up a standard, or an “ensign”.
 We cannot get to heaven by any other name.
 We must go through faith in the name of Jesus.

 The root here, is the same as the Branch in the earlier part of this lesson.
 He is our mediator, even now at the throne of God.
 He is our standard.
 There is a rest that comes to the believer.
 When the presence of the Lord is with us, then there will be perfect peace and rest.

-The Prophet foresees a time when the hostile in a maze of Israel will be at peace with her during the millennial kingdom.
+The Prophet foresees a time when the nations hostile towards Israel will be at peace with her during the millennial kingdom.
 Assyria to the North and Egypt to the South are especially in view, as are Pathros in Upper Egypt.
 Cush (Ethiopia), Elam (the Persian Gulf), Shinar (Babylon), and Hamath on the Orontes River in Syria.

 Isaiah 11:11 “And it shall come to pass in that day, [that] the Lord shall set his hand again the second time to recover the remnant of his people, which shall be left, from Assyria, and from Egypt, and from Pathros, and from Cush, and from Elam, and from Shinar, and from Hamath, and from the islands of the sea.”

 “2nd time”: The first return of Israel to her land was from Egyptian captivity (Exodus 14:26-29).
 The second will be from her worldwide dispersion (51:9-11).

 Isaiah had seen that the people of God, the Hebrews, would be scattered all over the earth into many countries.
 The Scripture above is speaking of the time when they will come back to the land of Israel.